 Elaine L. Westbrooks has been Vice Provost for University Libraries and University Librarian at the University of North Carolina at Chapel Hill since 2017.
 The UNC library system encompasses 10 libraries, nearly 10 million volumes, and 300 librarians, archivists and staff.
 Previously Westbrooks held leadership positions at the University of Michigan, the University of Nebraska at Lincoln, and Cornell University.
 She serves on the boards of the Digital Public Library of America and the HathiTrust Digital Library, and she co-edited “Metadata in Practice” with Diane Hillmann (2004) and “Academic Library Management: Case Studies” with Tammy Nickelson Dearie and Michael Meth (2017).

-Westbrooks will discuss "Building the Future We Want: Centering Diversity, Equity and Inclusion in Libraries" focusing on how library staff and faculty have a responsibility to dismantle the systems of oppression within their organizations.
-She will talk about her experiences launching a DEI Initiative at the University of North Carolina at Chapel Hill, and how to make DEI initiatives to be strategic, transformational, and an integral part of a library’s mission.
+Westbrooks discussed "Building the Future We Want: Centering Diversity, Equity and Inclusion in Libraries" focusing on how library staff and faculty have a responsibility to dismantle the systems of oppression within their organizations.
+She talked about her experiences launching a DEI Initiative at the University of North Carolina at Chapel Hill, and how to make DEI initiatives be strategic, transformational, and an integral part of a library’s mission.

 Kepler at 450: An Interdisciplinary Celebration (multiple speakers).
 Co-sponsored by Kelvin Smith Library, Baker-Nord and the CWRU Departments of History and Music.